asr/fotc/README.txt

 ==============================================================================

-Code accompanying the paper "Combining Interactive and Automatic Theorem Proving for Reasoning about Functional Programs" by Ana Bove, Peter Dybjer, and Andrés Sicard-Ramírez.
+Code accompanying the paper "Combining Interactive and Automatic Reasoning about Functional Programs" by Ana Bove, Peter Dybjer, and Andrés Sicard-Ramírez.

 ------------------------------------------------------------------------------
 Description